 Empower Your Team

 Inspire your team to minimize food waste with programs and training to encourage behavioral change and efficiency.
-IoT monitoring linked to task management — such as the OpSense solution, which can be integrated with mobile apps or handheld devices, means that staff can take action just-in-time to protect food safety and minimize waste.
+Resources are available from the National Restaurant Association and Save on Energy to help educate your team.
+IoT monitoring linked to task management — such as OpSense Task Checklist, which can be integrated with mobile apps or handheld devices, means that staff can take action just-in-time to protect food safety and minimize waste.
 Set notifications for anomalies based on customizable threshold values for individual sensors or sensor groups, such as freezers, walk-ins, and grab-and-go coolers.
 Alert staff via email, SMS text, and automated phone call to protect your products around-the-clock.

 Over time, historical data can be used to close loops in transport and storage, lengthening the time perishable products spend on actual store shelves, exposed to consumers and available for purchase, before the expiry date arrives.

 As more leading companies make the reduction of food waste a priority, social responsibility combined with cost savings make this mission a win-win for all.
 Are you interested in discovering how the IoT can reduce food waste?
 We would love to hear from you.

 Gain Control Today

 Achieve operations efficiency and food safety compliance with our simple, intuitive solution.Learn More